 It’s not just about using human hair, either.
 Choosing the right hair can also mean using a quality synthetic fiber because it more accurately reflects the aesthetic of the piece, or because a wig can be created successfully from a good synthetic hair at a lower price point.
 We present as many options for fiber quality and price as we can, so that our clients can pick the best option for their needs and their budget.
 Some projects work well with both human or synthetic hairs, and some don’t.
 You can read more about the differences between synthetic and human hair for wig making here.
 Having knowledgeable artisans to cover the pros and cons of different hair fibers ensures you get the best possible result, and allows you to make an informed decision.

 No, really.
-When we build a wig for you, we also become part of your support team.
+When we build a piece for you, we also become part of your support team.
 Any time you have questions about using it, caring for it or wearing it, we’re here to help.
-We guide you through each part of the process, from ordering to routine maintenance, and we offer a full Cleaning and Maintenance Service so when your piece needed some serious TLC, we’re here.
+We guide you through each part of the process, from ordering to routine maintenance, and we offer a full Cleaning and Maintenance Service for when your piece needed some TLC.

 In general, if you’re doing a project and you can tick off two or more of the above points, then consider a custom wig.
 If you’re doing the project casually, or for a single event, then it might not make sense to have a piece made.
 But if you plan to wear your wig or beard frequently, you’ll probably be happier in the long run if you get your pieces made to order.

 Ok, but $1350 is still a LOT of money to spend on one wig.
 And why DOES it cost so much more?

 It is.
 There’s no denying that investing in a custom wig built represents a serious chunk of change for most people.